-Due to Genetic Isolation, the differences in gene pools among species become so great that they cannot reproduce through interbreeding.
+Due to genetic isolation, the differences in gene pool among species become so great that they cannot reproduce through interbreeding.
 As a result, new species are formed with a genome that is genetically distinct from the main population.

 The ways in which new species are formed are as follows:

 Word origin: from Latin speciēs, a seeing, kind, form + L -ātiōn- (s. of -ātiō), action or process.